 So, here goes…

-Peppermint oil has a marvellously calming effect on the stomach and is an essential for queasy travellers.
-It is very strong so use a drop in a cup of hot water - with sugar or honey if you want to.
+Peppermint oil has a marvelously calming effect on the stomach and is an essential for queasy travelers.
+It is very strong so use a drop in a cup of hot water – with sugar or honey if you want to.
 Sip slowly before setting off on your journey.

 Peppermint is also great to help you focus.
 If you are feeling tired and need to concentrate on where to go and what to do next, rub a few drops on each temple.
 You might feel a heat sensation, don’t worry, BUT be careful not to get it into your eyes!

 Ginger is excellent for alleviating seasickness and other types of travel sickness.